MarkShram/MarkShram/README.md

 - 👋 Hi, I’m @MarkShram
-- 👀 I’m interested in programming and video games and working on a protofilio for school
+- 👀 I’m interested in programming and video games and working on a protofilio for school as a sophmore 1/12/2026
-- 🌱 I’m currently learning c# .NET HTML and LUA
+- 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on projects with people
 - 📫 How to reach me markshram10@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy reading

 <!---